 Modern copiers use a laser to write the image.
-This laser is typically located underneath the imaging unit which contains the powder-like toner and developer.
-As you use your copier, this powder tends to drop onto the lasers shutter.
+This laser is typically located underneath the imaging unit, which contains the powder-like toner and developer.
+As you use your copier, this powder tends to drop onto the laser shutter.
 When this happens, you end up with specks and splotches on your copies and prints.
 We call these “dirty copies”.
-Some copiers have an automatic cleaning mechanism and some do not.
-If you see a message on your copier screen saying it is time for “Slit glass and main charge cleaning”, it simply means it is time to clean the spots off of the laser.
+Some copiers have an automatic cleaning mechanism, and some do not.
+If you see a message on your copier screen saying it is time for “Slit glass and main charge cleaning,” it simply means it is time to clean the spots off of the laser.

 Your copier should walk you through the steps to do this cleaning.
 For Toshiba models, you can follow the steps in this video:

-What is “Waste Toner” and why do I have to replace it?
+What is “Waste Toner” and why must I replace it?

 Toshiba copiers recycle used toner, but there is still a bit left over each time you print or copy.
 This gets put into a waste toner bottle or bag that needs to be replaced when full.
 Like the slit glass message, the copier should walk you through how to replace the waste toner but it is as simple as opening the front cover on most models (or the side cover for larger console systems) and removing the full waste toner bottle and then inserting the new one.

 When you first see this message, make sure you have the new bottle handy.
-If you wait too long to replace this bottle, the copier will give a service error and stop working until a technician comes out to clear it.
-If you don’t have a spare waste toner bottle on hand, stop by our supply order page and we would be happy to get one ordered for you.
+If you wait too long to replace this bottle, the copier will give a service error and stop working until a technician clears it.
+If you don’t have a spare waste toner bottle on hand, stop by our supply order page, and we will happily order one for you.

 For more maintenance tips and feature tutorials, be sure to check out the videos on our Service page.

-If you need service, fill out your request online or call our friendly Customer Representatives @ 901-257-2500 to schedule a call now.
+If you need service, complete your request online or call our friendly Customer Representatives @ 901-257-2500 to schedule a call now.